 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St Gregory's, South Shields (see note 3) - 3.
-Other Catholic children. (see note 3)

-- 4. Other looked after and previously looked after children. (see note 2) - 5.
+Catholic children who are resident in the parish(es) of St Gregory's, South Shields. (see notes 3&11) - 3.
+Other Catholic children. (see note 3) - 4.
+Other looked after and previously looked after children. (see note 2) - 5.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
-Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 7.
-Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 7.
+Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 8.
 Any other children.